 This is WEEKEND EDITION from NPR News.
 I'm Scott Simon.
+Time for your letters.

-(SOUNDBITE OF CIRCUS MUSIC)
+(SOUNDBITE OF LETTERS THEME MUSIC)